-When the new GDPR laws were enforced across the EU in May 2018, we all set to work to ensure we could meet the new regulations.
-With schools around the world now in a position where they’ve had to move much of their teaching and learning online, it’s causing many to reevaluate their data protection processes and ask the question: how can we make sure we’re still meeting GDPR requirements when using online learning platforms?
+When the new GDPR laws were enforced across the EU 2018, we all set to work to ensure we could meet the new regulations.
+With schools around the world still teaching and learning online, it’s caused many to reevaluate their data protection processes and ask the question: how can we make sure we’re still meeting GDPR requirements when using online learning platforms?

 When do you need to gather consent?

-You will only need to gather consent from parents when processing special category data, such as biometric, health and special personal data.
+You will only need to gather consent from parents when processing special category data, such as biometric, health (including gathering health information for COVID-19 response) and special personal data.
 In these instances, they must be clearly informed of the specific use of this data, consent must be given freely, the option to withdraw consent at any time must be provided, and details of all consent should be securely recorded.
 There are also various types of consent which you may be required to obtain, details of which are featured on the ICO’s website.

 Consent must be provided by parents for students under the age of 16 (though in the UK this has been lowered to 13 under the DPA 2018), between 16-18 years old we’d recommend proceeding with dual consent, and from the age of 18 and above students may provide consent.